 Your actual credit claim is a percent of those costs (maximum of 35 percent) that is based on your adjusted gross income.
 So you must do some math to come up with your exact tax credit amount.

 The bottom line is that the potential maximum child care tax credit is $1,050 (35 percent of $3,000) for the care of one child, or twice that for two or more kids' care costs.
 Even I, a child-free person, know that $1,050 or $2,100 is going to cover only a fraction of your kiddos' care costs, but at least this is a tax credit.
 That means it's a dollar-for-dollar reduction in what you owe Uncle Sam.

 And don't forget that summer day camp costs also count as creditable day care costs for the purposes of this tax break.

-3. Retirement help for stay-at-home moms: Some mothers opt to leave the workforce to care for their kids.
-Census data show that in 2015 there were 5.2 million such in-house caregivers.
+3. Retirement help for stay-at-home moms: As noted earlier, some mothers opt to leave the workforce to care for their kids.
+Census data show that in 2016 there were 5 million such in-house caregivers.

 And while taking care of a family is a full-time job, you don't get the kind of compensation that is required to contribute to an IRA or other retirement plan.

 The tax code, however, can help here if you're married.
 In certain circumstances you could qualify for a spousal IRA, once known as a homemaker IRA and officially renamed the Kay Bailey Hutchison IRA in 2013 after the U.S. Senator from Texas who co-authored the law that created it.